kousikpaul4u/employee-api/README.md

  * client: testjwtclientid
  * secret: XY7kmzoNzl100
  * Non-admin username and password: john.doe and jwtpass
- * Admin user: admin.admin and jwtpass
+ * Admin employee: admin.admin and jwtpass
  * Example of resource accessible to all authenticated users:  http://localhost:8080/springjwt/cities
- * Example of resource accessible to only an admin user:  http://localhost:8080/springjwt/users
+ * Example of resource accessible to only an admin employee:  http://localhost:8080/springjwt/users

  1. Generate an access token

    Use the following generic command to generate an access token:
-   `$ curl client:secret@localhost:8080/oauth/token -d grant_type=password -d username=user -d password=pwd`
+   `$ curl client:secret@localhost:8080/oauth/token -d grant_type=password -d username=employee -d password=pwd`

-   For this specific application, to generate an access token for the non-admin user john.doe, run:
+   For this specific application, to generate an access token for the non-admin employee john.doe, run:
    `$ curl testjwtclientid:XY7kmzoNzl100@localhost:8080/oauth/token -d grant_type=password -d username=john.doe -d password=jwtpass`
     You'll receive a response similar to below